cmkumar87/NUS-MOOC-Transacts-Corpus/README.md

 For access and use, please fill out the academic research purpose license form at http://bit.ly/wing-nus-mooc-transacts-corpus-request-form.
 We hold personal liability for the data to NUS and Coursera.
 We will review your request and get back to you within five (5) business days.

+Citation:

+If you use the corpus for your research please cite:
+@phdthesis{Chandrasekaranthesis2019,
+	author = { MUTHU KUMAR CHANDRASEKARAN},
+  school   = {National University of Singapore},
+	title = {A DISCOURSE CENTRIC FRAMEWORK FOR FACILITATING INSTRUCTOR INTERVENTION IN MOOC DISCUSSION FORUMS}, year = {2019},
+}

 ACKNOWLEDGEMENTS
 ----------------
 The corpus creation was partially funded by National University of Singapore (NUS) - Office of the Provost through Learning Innovation Fund - Technology (LIF-T) grant # C-252-000-123-001